psi4/psi4/doc/sphinxman/source/sapt.rst

 ^^^^^

 Generally speaking, SAPT0 should be applied to large systems or large data sets.
-The performance of SAPT0 relies entirely on error cancellation, which seems to be optimal with a truncated aug-cc-pVDZ basis, namely, jun-cc-pVDZ (which we have referred to in previous work as aug-cc-pVDZ').
+The performance of closed-shell SAPT0 relies entirely on error cancellation, which seems to be optimal with a truncated aug-cc-pVDZ basis, namely, jun-cc-pVDZ (which we have referred to in previous work as aug-cc-pVDZ').
 We do not recommend using SAPT0 with large basis sets